datasektionen/infra/README.md

 tofu apply -target='random_pet.stage1_nomad_cluster'
 ```

-Then, the cluster should be ready, so bootstrap it's ACL system with:
+Then, the cluster should be ready, so bootstrap its ACL system with:
 ```sh
 nomad acl bootstrap
 ```